 - The Marine Institute, Canada’s leading centre of fisheries and marine training and one of the largest marine educational facilities in the world.

-- An international campus in Old Essex, United Kingdom delivering ongoing and specialized one-time programming, internships and experiential learning to professional schools and academic departments at Memorial.
+- Harlow is an international campus in Old Essex, United Kingdom delivering ongoing and specialized one-time programming, internships and experiential learning to professional schools and academic departments at Memorial.

 We are guided by: